lumengcui/reconFUSE/readme.md

 Run ```runFUSE``` using a command prompt.

+Alternatively, double click on ```runFUSE.exe```

+## 3. NOTE

-## 3. NOTE: The GPU NUFFT option might not be available to all users depending on their CUDA hardware and driver.
+The GPU NUFFT option might not be available to all users depending on their CUDA hardware and driver.